ClimpyX/BungeUtils/README.md

 # ShyroxBungeeUtils
-Shyrox BungeeUtils was created by Climpy.
+ BungeeUtils was created by Climpy.